-ACTA Inconsistent With European Law, Legal Experts Say23/01/2011 by Monika Ermert for Intellectual Property Watch 5 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.The recently completed Anti-Counterfeiting Trade Agreement (ACTA) is not fully consistent with European Union law and goes beyond international law in some of its aspects, concluded a group of intellectual property law experts from universities in Germany, the United Kingdom, the Netherlands, France and Spain.
+ACTA Inconsistent With European Law, Legal Experts Say23/01/2011 by Monika Ermert for Intellectual Property Watch 5 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.The recently completed Anti-Counterfeiting Trade Agreement (ACTA) is not fully consistent with European Union law and goes beyond international law in some of its aspects, concluded a group of intellectual property law experts from universities in Germany, the United Kingdom, the Netherlands, France and Spain.
 In an open declaration, they point, for example, to criminal law sanctions not yet harmonised in EU law, but also to border measures extended to simple trademark infringements “based on mere similarity of signs, risk of confusion and even the protection for well-known trademarks against dilution.”The latter not only is a clear extension of existing EU legislation, “but particularly worrisome for international trade in generic medicines which could be seized based on allegations of ordinary infringements,” the scholars wrote.EU and broader international law also provide more explicit safeguards, omitted in ACTA alongside the much more detailed provisions of extended IP protection.The signatories of the declaration – which can be signed by interested parties until 7 February – requests EU institutions and national legislators to withhold consent to ACTA until ACTA has been made compatible with EU law.Meanwhile, the European Commission (the EU executive branch) still has not addressed a critical question submitted by Liberal Member of European Parliament Marietje Schaake about the legal nature of ACTA.The College of Commissioners still has to accept the ACTA text – expected in early February, according to a Commission spokesperson.
 Only then can the legislative procedure involving Parliament and the Council of member states begin.
 Some EU member states also will put ACTA before their national parliaments.Find the declaration here [pdf].Find the MEP Schaake’s question here.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)RelatedMonika Ermert may be reached at firstname.lastname@example.org."ACTA Inconsistent With European Law, Legal Experts Say" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.